Aaron98990/ways-of-the-game/game-management.md

 ## Assistant referees

-Deflection: Yell deflection and wave flag while signaling restart
+Deflection: Yell deflection and wave flag while signaling restart (I will also make a deflection symbol when I see it)

+Offside: For delebiterate play, I will yell defender or deliberate.

-No need to wait for me to make first go ever for fouls.
-Push offs and holding on the other side of the field you may see - call it yell Aaron.
+Call all offenses/fouls immediatly (including obvious ones, where I'm in the area, and in penalty area) - I will decide advantage.
+Push offs and holding on the other side of the field you may see - call it and yell Aaron.

+For any offense which is card worthy: Raise flag up, yell if needed, and let's talk about it

-For all dissent: you always have the final say.
+For all dissent: you always have the final say (warning/card, move/remove person)